What colour should I paint my kitchen walls? What colour for my living room wall or my window frames?

 Look for delicate, cool, and muted colours.
 Undertone is a keyword.
 In general, this type of interior shows attention to details, quality, and a love for symmetry.

 **Please notice that I talked about cool and warm colours.
 To understand this concept (which is often misinterpreted) consider that it's not true that blues are cold and yellows are warm; not always at least.
 Red and yellow are just more obviously warm than blue and green, but you can have warm blues and cool reds.
 Renate Hering-Shepherd explains this very well in this article about warm and cool colours**

 Rustic & informal?
 Earthy & engaging?

-You want warm, muted and intense colours to pop.
+You want warm, muted, and intense colours to pop.
 To achieve this feeling, you can go for an eclectic style that rebels to perfection.
-Bring nature and textures in to add authenticity.
+Bring nature and textures to add authenticity.

 Compelling & minimalist?
 Dramatic & distinctive?